 - Remote and on-site support for Concordia’s office computers, classroom technology and related resources.

-- Short-term checkout of certain devices is available for campus presentations, student projects and other academic purposes.
+- Short-term checkout of certain devices is available through the library for campus presentations, student projects and other academic purposes.

 - Referrals to and coordination with other campus providers, for services not offered or supported by ITS Solution Center.

 - A resource for offers and discounts to software and hardware through online partners and local computer businesses.